fabienschlegel/d2c-v2/posts/five-tips-about-react-hooks.md

 ---
-title: "Five tips about React hooks"
+title: 'Five tips about React hooks'
-date: "2021-05-14"
+date: '2021-05-14'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
 excerpt: "Today, when you use React and functional components, you need hooks.
 I've encountered some issues during development and today, I want to share my tips about React hooks with you."
-tags: ["javascript","typescript","React", "hooks"]
+tags: ['javascript', 'typescript', 'React', 'hooks']
 ---

 Today, when you use React and functional components, you need hooks.